maishakabir/maishakabir.github.io/_portfolio/project4.markdown

 # Design Imperatives

 As we compiled insights from our interviews and personas, we started looking at them as design imperatives.
-These are the important things to consider when designing for autonomous vehiciles.
+These are the important things to consider when designing for autonomous vehicles.

 1.	**Basic safety, comfort, and privacy first.**
 	If these needs are not met, users do not feel good about engaging in other activities inside a car.
 Users need to trust that the autonomous vehicle is safe.